SWEG-2015EC-Batch/Binary-Bombers/ETS1189_15_Samir_Nafie/Exercise 3.1/Simple Calculator/simple calculator.md

-Problem analysis for simple calculator
+Problem analysis

-Input = read variables num1 and num2 and op
+Input- initialize variables num1 and num2, op,and z.

-Processing = using the switch case , conditional and loop statements,select an operation to compute the result with exception of num2≠0 in num1/num2 and num1%num2
+Processing- using the switch, conditional and loop statements to  select an operator and compute the result.

-Output = display the result
+   - compute the result with the exception in num1/num2 ,where num2 ≠ 0.

+Output-displaying the result.

-Pseudo code for simple calculator
+Pseudo code

-Step1:start

-Step2:insert num1,num2,op,

-Step3:calculate result
+Step 1: start the program.

+Step 2:read num1,num2&op.

+Step 3: calculate z

-If op=+ then use num1+num2
+   - if op= +,then use num1+num2

-If op= - then use num1-num2
+   - If op= -, then use num1-num2

-If op= * then use num1*num2
+   - If op= *, then use num1*num2

-If op= / then use num1/num2  where num2!=0
+   - If op= /,then use num1*num2; I.f.f num2!=0.

-If op=% then use num1%num2 where num2!=0

-Step4:print z

-Step5:read choice
+Step 4: Display z.

+Step 5: If to continue the program, press any key to go to step 2.

+Step 6:  Else, press the number 0 to end the program.

 ![photo_2023-12-18_09-05-05](https://github.com/SWEG-2015EC-Batch/Binary-Bombers/assets/149320386/c48f855f-f8c3-4d4f-a4d3-f702add184fd)

-Step6:if(choice =0)  end

-else Go to step 2

-Step7:stop